Is A Pizza Steel Worth It? Yes, Here’s Why

 Bottom Line: A pizza steel is worth the cost because it produces a superior crust for less than the cost of a pizza oven.
-The pizza steel I recommend is the Baking Steel Original, priced at $119, or the 13 inch Ooni Pizza Steel 13, priced at $99.
+The pizza steel I recommend is the 14″ Baking Steel Original, priced at $119, or the 13 inch Ooni Pizza Steel 13, priced at $99.

 What Is A Pizza Steel?

 A pizza steel is essentially a wide, flat, highly conductive sheet of steel that’s specifically used to cook pizza and breads in a home oven.
 Also known as a baking steel, a pizza steel is widely regarded as the best way to cook authentic, high-quality pizza without a professional pizza oven.

 One of the benefits of using a pizza steel is its highly conductive surface that absorbs heat and is able to reach temperatures of over 500F in a conventional home oven.
 This super hot surface allows pizza to cook quickly and thoroughly resulting in the kind of crispy on the outside and soft in the middle crust we all love.

 Why Use A Pizza Steel?
 It Emulates A Pizza Oven